clyang/welly/README.md

    - The user can focus on leaving long comments on specific article without worrying the system limitation.
 6. Auto update
    - Always get the up-to-date version of Welly!
+7. Support Quick Look image on High Sierra
-7. Support Full Screen mode
+8. Support Full Screen mode

 ***